Two and three-point correlators of operators dual to folded string solutions at strong coupling

 It is important to notice the very different scaling of the coefficient of \eqref{smallnuJ} and that of \eqref{3CPOJJL}.
 In the first case (string solution with two angular momenta $S,\,J$) the coefficient tends to a constant as $S\rightarrow \infty$ while in the second case (string solution with three angular momenta $S,\,J_1,\,J_2=J_1$) it scales as $1/\log^l{\frac{S}{\sqrt{\lambda}}}$.

 We would like to close this Section by commenting on the possibility of relating the 3-point function coefficient of three twist 2 operators with very large spin $S/\sqrt{\lambda}>>1$, at strong coupling, to the action of the 6-gluon scattering amplitude of Figure 2.
 In Section 2.1, we have commented on the similarity between the 4-gluon scattering amplitude and a certain analytic continuation of the GKP solution.
-This similarity is valid in the infinite spin limit where the string solution describing the tunneling of a string from boundary to boundary does become the solution describing the 4-gluon scattering amplitude.
+This similarity is valid in the infinite spin limit \footnote{For another study of the large spin limit of operators in the $SL(2)$ sector see \cite{me-Savv}.} where the string solution describing the tunneling of a string from boundary to boundary does become the solution describing the 4-gluon scattering amplitude.
 In fact, one can get the 2-point correlators of Section 2, for the cases of two large spin S operators by subtracting the action of the two small strips of Figure 1b from the action of the 4-gluon scattering amplitude of Figure 1.